 With its centuries-old mansion and cobblestone streets, Charleston is like a living museum.
 One of the best ways to learn about its history (and its ghosts) and the significance of its best-known landmarks is on a walking tour.
 There are a variety of options available, ranging from broad tours of the city's historic downtown district, to more niche tours that explore the city's paranormal presence, pirates and art galleries and studios.

-Recent visitors praised operators like Charleston Footprints, Oyster Point Historic Walking Tours and Two Sisters Tours.
-To see a more complete directory of available walking tours, check out the Charleston Convention & Visitors Bureau's website.
+Recent visitors praised operators like Charleston Footprints, Walks of Charleston and Two Sisters Tours.
+To see a more complete directory of available walking tours, check out our roundup of the eight best.

 Most tours last two hours and cost $20 per person.
 Some operators may require you to make reservations in advance; check each tour company's website for specific times, reservation requirements and rates.
 And remember, you'll want to wear sturdy shoes and sunscreen, and bring water with you.

-More Best Things To Do in Charleston
+More Best Things To Do in Charleston, SC

 #1 The Battery

-Many visitors say you can't leave Charleston without seeing this stretch along the city's southern tip.
+Many visitors say you can't leave Charleston without seeing this stretch along the city's southern tip, which they call beautiful and a must-visit.
 This row of Southern-style mansions overlooking Charleston Harbor was formerly the heart and soul of the city's maritime activity.
 Today, the area attracts camera-toting tourists from all over the country.

 Explore More of Charleston, SC